ylabrj/NanoVNA_Load_Windows10/README.md

 You need to convert the either the .bin or the .hex file to .dfu

-Fortunately, that DFuse installation included a program called DFUFileMgr.exe.
+Fortunately, that DFuse installation (you did that in step 2) includes a program called DFUFileMgr.exe.

 * Download the .zip and unpack it.
 * Start the program (from the ST Microelectronics start menu group)
 * Select the appropriate conversion (*I want to GENERATE a DFU...*)

+**You only need to do one of the following:**

 To convert the .hex file:
 * Click the __S19 or HEX__ button.
 Point to the directory when you unpacked the .zip file, and go to the __build__ subdirectory